-This feature is not available for Google Chrome.
+This feature is not available for the Google Chrome Web Store version of Options.
 The Google Chrome Web Store Developer Agreement prevents the Google Web Store from hosting this feature.

 If you select the Include playlist and any video suggestions option links will also appear in YouTube playlists, and on Home, Channel, User, and search pages.
 This functionality is dependent on pages enabled in the Sites tab.